-Although they do not necessarily occur every year, history shows that tornadoes in Hall County are common and should be expected.
+Although they do not necessarily occur every year, history shows that tornadoes in Hall County are common and should be expected with generally 1-2 tornado reports on an early annual basis, according to statistics listed above.
+For instance, while 1980 featured 7 tornadoes for Grand Island, the overall average for Hall County is about one tornado instance per year.